 Dark Blue, Fortitude Valley: The brains behind one of Fortitude Valley’s most beloved wine bars is set to open another boozy haunt in the entertainment precinct this year, with Hannah Wagner of Dark Red fame expanding to the other side of Ann Street to open Dark Blue.
 The 30-seat cocktails and wine bar is estimated to open on Winn Lane in March, with Hannah taking over two neighbouring spaces – which folks might recognise as the former home of Gemini Brow Studio, Winnston Hair and clothing store The Outpost – and transforming them into a single venue boasting a timber-heavy New York-inspired loft aesthetic.
 Once open, Dark Blue will pour vino from winemakers based in Portugal, Spain and Argentina, as well as an ever-changing range of cocktails (think pre-batched options that can be dispensed quickly).
 Unlike Dark Red, Dark Blue will offer a small selection of eats – think tasty toasties and imported snacks like tinned sardines and Spanish crisps from Superbon.
 Fans of Hannah’s pooch Daisy will be pleased to know that the adorable pooch will be making appearances from time to time, including on Dark Blue’s coasters!

-TABOO, Fortitude Valley: March is shaping up to be a massive month for new openings in Brisbane, with the team behind Mr. Vain opening Thai-inspired rooftop restaurant and bar TABOO before the end of the month.
+TABOO, Fortitude Valley: Later this year, the team behind Mr. Vain will be opening Thai-inspired rooftop restaurant and bar TABOO.
 Described as a ‘sanctuary in the sky’, TABOO will sit atop The Constance Hotel in Fortitude Valley and will boast a polished monochrome-green colour scheme.
 When it comes to its interpretation of Thai fare, TABOO’s offering will be rooted in tradition, but will have its own modern flavour.
 The share-style menu will feature market-style street eats, seafood and curries, while the bar’s beverage program will feature a 100-strong wine list (including a clutch of effervescent pet nat vino) and a number of punchy, flavour-forward cocktails.
 Read all about TABOO here.

 Evra, Newstead: Newstead continues to gun for the title of Brisbane’s epicurean epicentre, with more and more bars and eateries slotting into vacant spaces around the suburb.
 Late last year, the team behind Evra at Long Island opened Los Angeles-inspired grocer and casual nosh spot Evra Marketplace.
 Soon, the crew will lift the cloche on a 120-seat restaurant next door, which we hear will offer breakfast, lunch and dinner showcasing coastal and country produce sourced from local growers and producers.
 These dishes will be complemented by a beverage program featuring classic cocktails as well as a sturdy wine list.